 What are the imaging modes of the RCM?

 The system is designed as a medium-resolution mission primarily dedicated to regular monitoring of broad geographic areas.
 This provides a "big picture" overview of Canada's land mass and proximate water areas.
 The system also includes high-resolution modes, primarily designed for disaster management.

 Learn more about the RCM's imaging modes and system characteristics.

-How much time will it take to receive an image once it's captured by the RCM?
+How much time does it take to receive an image once the data is acquired by the RCM?

 The data latency, from acquisition to delivery, depends on the application area and the user requirements.
-It will vary from 10 to 30 minutes for near-real-time requests to a maximum of 24 hours for standard ones.
+It varies from 10 to 30 minutes for near-real-time requests to a maximum of 24 hours for standard ones.

 - For ship detection in Canadian and adjacent waters within the coverage area of Canadian ground stations: 10 minutes

 - Global and Canadian disaster management applications: 2 hours

 What are some of the key features of the new satellites?